jarvist/HUGO-PWP/content/post/2016-04-19-mark-tuckerman-talk-free-energy-structure-prediction.md

 a method to identify local structure independent of radial distribution functions and bond orders.
-Instead they define the 3D Voronoi cell for individual atoms, and then compare the isomorphism (or not!) of the 2D Schlegel diagram (i.e. a graph of connectivity of the Voronoi vertices) to identify topologically distinct local bonding.
+Instead they define the 3D Voronoi cell for individual atoms, and then compare the isomorphism (or not!) of the 2D Schlegel diagram (i.e. a planar graph of connectivity of the Voronoi vertices) to identify topologically distinct local bonding.
 I wonder if some ideas from here, could be borrowed and used to construct collective variables automatically.